 På Norsk.

-You can think of clojure.walk
+You can think of clojure.walk as string/replace for arbitrary data

-for nested data.
+structures, or maybe as map for nested data.
 Let’s start with an illustrative,

 if trivial, example.